How Chuck Berry Got an All-Star Birthday Party on ‘Hail! Hail! Rock ‘n’ Roll’

 Subscribe to Ultimate Classic Rock on

-One of the most highly regarded rock documentaries got its start 26 years ago this week, when director Taylor Hackford and musical producer Keith Richards filmed the two concerts held for the all-star Chuck Berry tribute ‘Hail!
+One of the most highly regarded rock documentaries got its start on Oct.
+16, 1986, when director Taylor Hackford and musical producer Keith Richards filmed the two concerts held for the all-star Chuck Berry tribute Hail!
 Hail!
-Rock ‘n’ Roll’ in St. Louis on Oct.
-16, 1986.
-The movie was released a year later.
+Rock ‘n’ Roll in St. Louis.

-Featuring Berry performing a set full of classic hits alongside a passel of rock royalty (including Eric Clapton, Richards, Joe Walsh, Linda Ronstadt, and Etta James) as well as a few younger artists influenced by Berry’s work (such as Julian Lennon and Robert Cray), ‘Hail!
+Featuring Berry performing a set full of classic hits alongside a passel of rock royalty (including Eric Clapton, Richards, Joe Walsh, Linda Ronstadt and Etta James) as well as a few younger artists influenced by Berry’s work (such as Julian Lennon and Robert Cray), Hail!
 Hail!
-Rock ‘n’ Roll’ sparked a new wave of appreciation for his music while spinning off a successful soundtrack album.
+Rock ‘n’ Roll sparked a new wave of appreciation for his music, while spinning off a successful soundtrack album.

 The backup band Richards assembled included Rolling Stones sidemen Chuck Leavell and Bobby Keys and, perhaps most importantly, Johnnie Johnson, who played piano on many of Berry’s definitive recordings.
 In one scene, Richards notes that Berry’s style of playing, which influenced all of rock guitar playing, came as a result of trying to work out Johnson’s piano parts on guitar.